fast-af/fast-checkout-woocommerce/README.md

 # Fast Checkout for WooCommerce
 Official GitHub repository for Fast Checkout for WooCommerce Plugin.
 Our plugin is currently being prepared for submission to the WordPress plugin directory.
+Upon approval, you will be able to directly install and update your plugin from within the WordPress admin dashboard.

 ##### Subscribe to Updates
 You can [subscribe to Fast Devs substack](https://fastdevs.substack.com/) to be notified of updates to our plugin.
 No spam, just important product updates from Fast.